 - Contamination of the cooling system

 - Overheating of the engine

-- · Foaming of the coolant
+- Foaming of the coolant

 Never operate an engine without water temperature regulators in the cooling system.
 Water temperature regulators help to maintain the engine coolant at the proper operating temperature.
-Cooling system problems can develop without water temperature regulators.
+Cooling system probdevelop without water temperature lems can regulators.